Sixty one new council homes taking shape, with more planned

 Council homes being built in Nutwell Street, Tooting

-In Nutwell Street, Tooting, two new three-bedroom, semi-detached council houses are being built and are expected to be complete later this year, when they will be offered to local people on the council’s housing register.
+In Nutwell Street, Tooting, two new three-bedroom, semi-detached council houses are being built and are expected to be complete early in 2018, when they will be offered to local people on the council’s housing register.

-The council’s Hidden Homes housebuilding programme has seen more than 250 homes built on under-used spaces on council land with the current pipeline of development due to deliver an additional 260 plus homes.
-Because there are no land purchase costs it offers exceptional value for money and other local authorities, such as Hackney and Southwark, have adopted the same approach.
+Because there are no land purchase costs it offers exceptional value for money and other local authorities, such as Hackney and Enfield, have adopted the same approach.

 More about Wandsworth Council and housebuilding: